You are here

 Top Tips about Railroad Safety

-- Only cross railroad tracks at a designated crossing.
+- Only cross train tracks at a designated crossing.
 Designated crossings are marked by a sign, lights or a gate.

-- If lights are flashing or the gate is down at a railroad crossing, wait for the train to pass completely before crossing.
+- If lights are flashing or the gate is down at a railroad crossing, wait for the train to pass completely, the gates to lift and the lights to stop flashing before crossing.
 It is never okay to rush across and try to beat the train.
 Trains may be closer and faster than you think.

 - Allow enough space for your vehicle to completely clear the entire railroad crossing, not just the tracks, before you attempt to cross.
 Remember, trains are at least three feet wider than the tracks on either side, so even though you clear the tracks, you may still get hit by the train.

-- If you are using a cell phone, headphones or a game, remember: heads up, devices down when you cross the tracks.
+- If you are using a cell phone, headphones or playing a game on your mobile phone, remember: Heads Up, Devices Down when you cross the tracks.
 Once a train starts to brake, it can take a mile for the train to stop.
-So when you see a train, it’s already too late for it to stop for you.
-Headphones should be removed, so you can hear an approaching train’s horn.
+So, when you see a train, it’s already too late for it to stop for you.
+Headphones should be removed, so you can hear an approaching train.

-- Don’t be tempted to walk along the railroad track.
+- Don’t be tempted to walk along the train tracks.
 It might be a shortcut, but it is dangerous and not worth the risk.
-It is against the law to walk on the track and the land around it because it is private property.
+It is also against the law to walk on the track and the land around it because it is private property.